 Activities: Orientation in Athens for summer semester for those close enough to attend; there is another onsight orientation held for all students and faculty when the group meets in Italy, course related field trips, weekend field trips, cultural activities with the local community, end-of-semester exhibition of student and faculty work, visits by artists and lecturers supplement regular course instruction, approximately 8-10 days of travel at the beginning and end of each semester to cities that have included Rome, Naples and Venice.
 Summer students attending on odd-numbered years will have the opportunity to visit the Venice Biennale.
 Reunion (in Athens, Georgia) every January.

 Information Technology: 14 new G5s with OS 10.4, a large format color printer, and a standard B&W printer, three flat bed scanners and a slide scanner

-Academic Calendar: Two thirteen week semesters (Fall Semester: August-November, Spring Semester: February-May) and one 8 week semester (Summer: June-August), and one month long semester (Maymester: May-June)
+Academic Calendar: Two thirteen week semesters (Fall Semester: August-November, Spring Semester: February-May), one 8 week semester (Summer: June-August), and one month long semester (Maymester: May-June)

 Faculty: 6-10 professors each semester from The University of Georgia and other universities in the US and Italy.
 Courses taught in English.
 Italian classwork is taught partially in Italian.

 Estimated Class Size: 10-20 students per course with the exception of art history classes.
 Art History is required in Fall and Spring Semesters and thus larger.
 During the Summer, art history is strongly recommended but not required, but class size is usually smaller.